EyeTribe/tet-csharp-client/README.md

 Samples
 ----

-Open source samples for windows are available through [GitHub](https://github.com/eyetribe).
+Open source [C# Samples](https://github.com/EyeTribe/tet-csharp-samples) for windows are available through [GitHub](https://github.com/eyetribe).
 These samples shows how to calibrate the EyeTribe Server and give examples of how unique user experiences can be created using eye tracking.

 Building (optional)
 ----